mruehlemann/paat/README.md

 By using phylogenetic information of (Z)OTUs/ASVs PAAT can identify signals exhibited by sub-trees of the initial phylogenetic tree.

 The method does not depend on classification using databases, which is error-prone due to wrong annotations of references sequences or uncertain assignments.
+It can be used with denovo generated phylogenetic OTUs/trees or with pre computed reference trees from closed-reference OTU picking (e.g. greengenes).

 ## Prerequisites